 501c non-govt.
 Check this box if you are a non-governmental tax-exempt section 501(c) organization.
 Types of 501(c) non-governmental organizations include private foundations, public charities, social and recreation clubs, and veterans organizations.
 For additional examples of 501(c) non-governmental organizations, see chapters 3 and 4 of Pub.
-557, Tax-Exempt Status for Your Organization.
+557.